backstage/backstage/.changeset/young-lies-attack.md

 ---
 '@backstage/backend-plugin-api': patch
-'@backstage/backend-test-utils': patch
+'@backstage/backend-test-utils': minor
-'@backstage/backend-defaults': patch
+'@backstage/backend-defaults': minor
-'@backstage/backend-app-api': patch
+'@backstage/backend-app-api': minor
 ---

-**BREAKING**: Removed options from `createBackend`.
+**BREAKING**: Removed the `services` option from `createBackend`.
 Service factories are now `BackendFeature`s and should be installed with `backend.add(...)` instead.
 The following should be migrated:

 ```ts
 const backend = createBackend({ services: [myCustomServiceFactory] });